 Examples

 The example below shows how an HQMF document would define the measure period for a query that could be executed at some time in the future.
 The start date and end date for the query are not specified because until the query is executed, the values are not known.
+The width is supplied for reference, so that a new query can be instantiated from the given definition.

 <controlVariable>